valentijnstienen/PEMPEM-paper/Data (github)/readme.md

 * MLDC: the maximal distance that can be covered using the velocity and time staps.
 * MDC: the maximal distance that can be covered using the change in time stamps.

-This pre-processing algorithm subdivides the raw data into subtrips (with different IDs) and <br />computes, among other things that might be interested, the quantities described above.
-The<br /> end result will contain at least this information and will look as follows:
+This pre-processing algorithm subdivides the raw data into subtrips (with different IDs) and computes, among other things that might be interested, the quantities described above.
+The end result will contain at least this information and will look as follows:

 | Date                |Latitude|Longitude|Course |MinDistance_LOC | MaxDistance_VELTIME | MaxDistance_TIME | ID |
 | :------------------ |-------:|--------:|------:|----:|----:|----:|----:|